Nick Tosches: Biography

 Tosches was born in Newark, New Jersey, on October 23, 1949.
-His surname originated from Albanian settlers in Italy, known as Arbëreshë; his grandfather emigrated from the village of Casalvecchio di Puglia to New York City in the late 19th century.
+His grandfather emigrated from Italy to New York City in the late 19th century.
+His grandparents were Arbëreshë from Casalvecchio di Puglia in Apulia.

 According to his own account, Tosches "barely finished high school".
 He did not attend college but was published for the first time in Fusion magazine at 19 years old.
 He also held a variety of jobs, including working as a porter for his family's business in New Jersey, as a paste-up artist for the Lovable underwear company in New York City, and later, in the early 1970s, as a snake hunter for the Miami Serpentarium, in Florida.
 A fan of early rock and roll and "oddball" records, he wrote for several rock music magazines, including Creem and Rolling Stone.
 He was also reviews editor for Country Music magazine.
 He has been described as "the best example of a good rock journalist who set out to transcend his genre and succeeded," and as someone who "along with Lester Bangs, Richard Meltzer and a handful of other noble notables from the era... elevated rock writing to a new plateau."
 He was fired by Rolling Stone for collaborating with Meltzer in filing record reviews under each other's byline.

 Tosches' first book, Country: The Biggest Music in America (later retitled Country: The Twisted Roots of Rock and Roll), was first published in 1977.
 It was followed in 1982 by Hellfire, a biography of Jerry Lee Lewis, and in 1984 by Unsung Heroes of Rock 'n' Roll: The Birth of Rock in the Wild Years Before Elvis.
 He subsequently wrote biographies of the singer and entertainer Dean Martin, the Sicilian financier Michele Sindona, the heavyweight boxer Sonny Liston, the country singer Emmett Miller, the soul/rock band Hall & Oates and the racketeer Arnold Rothstein.

 Tosches worked as a contributing editor of Vanity Fair magazine.
 His work was also published in Esquire and Open City.
 He published five novels, Cut Numbers (1988), Trinities (1994), In the Hand of Dante (2002), Me and the Devil (2012), and Under Tiberius (2015); and a collection of poetry, Chaldea and I Dig Girls (1999).
 He also worked on Never Trust a Loving God, a book he did in collaboration with his friend the French painter Thierry Alonso Gravleur.
 He described his literary influences as "Hesiod, Sappho, Christopher Marlowe, Ezra Pound, William Faulkner, Charles Olson, and God knows who else."
 A compendium, The Nick Tosches Reader, collects writings from over the course of his career.

 Tosches was featured on the Travel Channel show Anthony Bourdain: No Reservations in the episode "Disappearing Manhattan", in which he and Bourdain shared a drink at Sophie's in the East Village, a Manhattan dive bar, and discussed the changing nature of the city.

 Tosches died on October 20, 2019, at his home in Manhattan, three days before his 70th birthday.